flareshmoney/flareshUI/README.md

 + New SpectatorTournamentUI's, Located in the "Customizations" folder.
 + Made Matchstatus more inline with TF_use_match_hud 0.
 + Made KOTH UI more inline with casting huds (TF_use_match_hud 1)
-+ Recolored the low ammo color from gray to yellow
++ Recolored the low ammo color from gray to pinkish red.
 + Improved TF_use_match_hud 0 round time.
 + Improved TF_use_match_hud 0 Koth timer.
 + Added a team colored background to Engineer's buildings (due to a visibility issue).